List of national parks of the United States

 A bill creating the first national park, Yellowstone, was signed into law by President Ulysses S. Grant in 1872, followed by Mackinac National Park in 1875 (decommissioned in 1895), and then Rock Creek Park (later merged into National Capital Parks), Sequoia and Yosemite in 1890.
 The Organic Act of 1916 created the National Park Service "to conserve the scenery and the natural and historic objects and wildlife therein, and to provide for the enjoyment of the same in such manner and by such means as will leave them unimpaired for the enjoyment of future generations."
 Many current national parks had been previously protected as national monuments by the president under the Antiquities Act or as other designations created by Congress before being redesignated by Congress; the newest national park is New River Gorge, previously a National River, and the most recent entirely new park is National Park of American Samoa.
 A few former national parks are no longer designated as such, or have been disbanded.
 Fourteen national parks are designated UNESCO World Heritage Sites (WHS), and 21 national parks are named UNESCO Biosphere Reserves (BR), with eight national parks in both programs.

 Thirty states have national parks, as do the territories of American Samoa and the U.S. Virgin Islands.
 The state with the most national parks is California with nine, followed by Alaska with eight, Utah with five, and Colorado with four.
 The largest national park is Wrangell–St. Elias in Alaska: at over 8 e6acre, it is larger than each of the nine smallest states.
 The next three largest parks are also in Alaska.
 The smallest park is Gateway Arch National Park, Missouri, at 192.83 acre.
 The total area protected by national parks is approximately 52.4 e6acre, for an average of 833 e3acre but a median of only 220 e3acre.

-The national parks set a visitation record in 2017, with more than 84 million visitors and set a further record in 2018 with a 0.1% increase.
-Great Smoky Mountains National Park in North Carolina and Tennessee has been the most-visited park since 1944, and had over 14 million visitors in 2021.
-In contrast, only about 7,000 people visited the remote Gates of the Arctic National Park and Preserve in Alaska in 2021.
+The national parks set a visitation record in 2024, with more than 94 million visitors.
+Great Smoky Mountains National Park in North Carolina and Tennessee has been the most-visited park since 1944, and had over 12 million visitors in 2024.
+In contrast, about 11,900 people visited the remote Gates of the Arctic National Park and Preserve in Alaska in 2024.